flowolf/initramfs_ykfde/README.md

 # Features of this script:
  * it is capable of using the yubikey challenge response to generate a password
  * it generates a new key on every bootup. (the challenge is changed)
- * it supports yubikey's slot 2
+ * it supports yubikey's slot 1 or 2
- * it supports two factor authentication (combining a user password and the challenge response from the yuibkey.
+ * it supports two factor authentication (combining a user password and the challenge response from the yubikey.

 ### you will need (in your initramfs and in your system)
 *      ykchalresp (found on github, it needs to be available in your initramfs